• Skip to primary navigation

 Coconut Chilli Crab (Hot and Spicy)

-February 11, 2019 by Fouzia Husainy Leave a Comment
+February 11, 2019 by Fouzia Leave a Comment

 coconut chilli crab

 This Coconut Chilli Crab is a lip smacking aromatic and flavourful dish with a lingering taste that makes my mouth water each time I think about it.
 The sweet juicy roasted coconut flavour combined with the subtle aroma of the light spices and heat from the chillies that lightly sears your taste buds and the sweet taste of the crab flesh that is so flavourful yet not overpowered by the spices, is utter bliss indeed.
-I felt like I was on cloud 9 enjoying this delectable crab dinner with the coconut rice and the steamed yu choy that complemented it so much.
+I felt like I was on cloud 9 enjoying this delectable crab dinner with the coconut rice and the steamed bok choy that complemented it so much.

 I would say that I created this dish out of fluke because of a small mistake in the process of cooking.
 But as the dish developed it took a different turn.
-A unique flavour emanated as a result of a catalytic reaction that transformed the taste of the entire dish – all because of one single ingredient that I added as a finishing touch to this coconut chilli crab.
-Had it not been for this magic potion I wouldn’t be writing this recipe now.

-This time it was the sour taste that was killing the dish.
-I had to do something to balance the taste and take away the sourness from the masala.
-I had already added the entire coconut onion ground masala so I had to be really careful at this stage of cooking.
-Whatever I add now can either make it a hotchpotch dish of undesirable taste or a unique blend of flavours that sing in praise of each other.
-I looked around and spotted the pack of fried onions which I had been recently using.
-I took a good 2 tbs then mixed in some red chilli, cumin and salt, ground them up quickly using a mortar and pestle then tossed this spicy ground onion masla into the pot.
+I had some dried red chillies soaking in vinegar.
+So I ground them to a paste using all the vinegar.
+After sautéing the crab in the ground coconut masala I drizzled some of this chilli paste into the pot.
+Thank God I added a little……but the crab masala tasted so tangy!
+I realized what a blunder it was adding up all the vinegar (which must have been at least 1/4 cup) to grind the chillies.
+I realized that the sour taste was killing the dish.
+I had to do something about it……. add something which should fix the taste.
+Whatever I would add now can either make it a hotchpotch dish of undesirable taste or a unique blend of flavours that sing in praise of each other.
+I looked around and spotted the pack of fried onions which gave me hope.
+I took a good 2 tbs, mixed in some red chilli, cumin and salt, then ground them up quickly and tossed this spicy ground onion masala into the pot.
 My jaw dropped when I tasted it.
 This magical potion not only took away the sourness but also infused a unique flavour which elevated the crab dish to a new dimension I could not have imagined.
 It was sensational!
-My husband enjoyed the crab like never before and said it was exactly just what he wanted.
-But he still doesn’t know the story behind………….Lol!

 coconut chilli crab